ashleys0/nanoGPT/README.md

 2026.05.25

-files, including model.py and train.py are modified from nanoGPT and modded-nanogpt. includes improvements like muon.
+files, including model.py and train.py are modified from nanoGPT and modded-nanogpt. includes improvements like muon. uses wandb for logging and hydra for configs.

 ```
 15.2 minutes	Pad embeddings, ReLU², zero-init projections, QK-norm	10/14/24	log